CatalinaLai/Bamazon/README.md

 ## Steps to Use App

--A MySQL Database was created and called bamazon_db.
+1. A MySQL Database was created and called bamazon_db.
--A bamazonCustomer.js file was created to access the database.
+2. A bamazonCustomer.js file was created to access the database.
--The user/customer can access the app through their terminal.
+3. The user/customer can access the app through their terminal.